Meta-CAMP/camp_mag-qc/README.md

 6. Update the parameters `ext` and `checkm2_db` (with `/path/to/databases/checkm2_database/uniref100.KO.1.dmnd`) in `test_data/parameters.yaml`.

 7. Make sure the installed pipeline works correctly.
-With 40 threads and a maximum of 80 GB allocated, the test dataset should finish in approximately 43 minutes.
+With 40 threads and a maximum of 250 GB allocated, the test dataset should finish in approximately 43 minutes. `pplacer`, a component of GTDB-Tk, requires a large amount of RAM to complete.
 ```Bash
 # Run tests on the included sample dataset
 python /path/to/camp_mag-qc/workflow/mag_qc.py test